microsoft/sarif-sdk/docs/Producing effective SARIF.md

 #### Description

-Provide code snippets to enable users to see the source code that triggered the result, even if they are not enlisted in the code.
+Provide code snippets to enable users to see the code that triggered each result, even if they are not enlisted in the code.

 #### Messages

 ##### `Default`: note

-The 'region' object in this result location does not include a 'snippet' property.
-Providing code snippets enables users to see the source code that triggered the result, even if they are not enlisted in the code.
+{0}: The 'region' object in this result location does not provide a 'snippet' property.
+Providing a code snippet enables users to see the source code that triggered the result, even if they are not enlisted in the code.

 ---